neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Copy-on-write

 A technique used to copy data efficiently.
-Neon uses the copy-on-write technique to copy data when creating a branch.
+Neon uses the copy-on-write technique when creating [branches](#branch).
+When a branch is created, data is marked as shared rather than physically duplicated.
+Parent and child branches refer to the same physical data resource.
+Data is only physically copied when a write occurs.
+The affected portion of data is copied and the write is performed on the copied data.

 ## create_branch